rundeck/rundeck/docs/en/api/rundeck-api.md

 Configure and enable a plugin for a project.

-The request body is expected to contain entries for all of the `required` inputs for the plugin.
+The request body is expected to contain entries for all of the `required` input fields for the plugin.

 If a validation error occurs with the configuration, then the response will include detail about the errors.